Brentford End

 Until the creation of the London Borough or Hounslow it was in the Borough of Heston and Isleworth, in the Administrative County of Middlesex.

-The Brentford Town GWR Station was in Brentford End.
+Syon Park and Syon House are located in Brentford End, and this area was also home to Pocahontas for part of her time in England, between 1616 and 1617.
+Brentford End also covers part of the Golden Mile section of the Great West Road.
+The Brentford Town GWR Station was formerly located in Brentford End.